 Superior Capsule Reconstruction

 The shoulder joint is stabilized by the joint capsule and rotator cuff.
 Tears to the rotator cuff can cause severe pain and impairment.
-When defects in the underlying upper joint capsule add to the instability caused by rotator cuff tears, it cannot be repaired with conventional treatments.
 Superior capsular reconstruction is a surgical procedure performed to restore shoulder stability in irreparable rotator cuff tears.

 A fall on an outstretched arm, repetitive stress, abnormal bone growth or a sudden jerk while lifting a heavy object can cause the rotator cuff to tear.
 A rotator cuff tear can be treated with non-surgical or surgical repair.
 However, irreparable rotator cuff tears are massive tears that cannot be easily repaired.
 They may be asymptomatic or present with severe pain and disability.